dmlerner/ynab-api/docs/TransactionsApi.md

 with ynab_api.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = transactions_api.TransactionsApi(api_client)
-    budget_id = "budget_id_example" # str | The id of the budget. \"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget). since_date = dateutil_parser('1970-01-01').date() # date | If specified, only transactions on or after this date will be included.
-The date should be ISO formatted (e.g. 2016-12-30). (optional) type = "uncategorized" # str | If specified, only transactions of the specified type will be included. \"uncategorized\" and \"unapproved\" are currently supported. (optional) last_knowledge_of_server = 1 # int | The starting server knowledge.
+    budget_id = "budget_id_example" # str, none_type | The id of the budget. \"last-used\" can be used to specify the last used budget and \"default\" can be used if default budget selection is enabled (see: https://api.youneedabudget.com/#oauth-default-budget). since_date = dateutil_parser('1970-01-01').date() # date, none_type | If specified, only transactions on or after this date will be included.
+The date should be ISO formatted (e.g. 2016-12-30). (optional) type = "uncategorized" # str, none_type | If specified, only transactions of the specified type will be included. \"uncategorized\" and \"unapproved\" are currently supported. (optional) last_knowledge_of_server = 1 # int | The starting server knowledge.
 If provided, only entities that have changed since `last_knowledge_of_server` will be included. (optional)

     # example passing only required values which don't have defaults set